Advantages of the Heat2Power-Engine

 ➡ This formula shows that any increase in the compression rate ln(Vmax/Vmin) or the temperature range significantly increases the work gained.

-The Heat2Power engine, however, does not use isothermal but adiabatic processes – with a significantly higher pressure ratio and without cyclic heat exchange.
+The Heat2Power engine, however, does not use strictly isothermal but realistic changes of state – with a significantly higher pressure ratio and without cyclic heat exchange.

 This allows for better utilization of the theoretically usable area in the pV diagram, and the actual gained work output significantly exceeds that of classic Stirling engines.

-➡ In practice, adiabatic process control allows for higher power density and efficiency – with simultaneously reduced losses and stable temperature control.
+➡ In practice, this type of process control allows for higher power density and efficiency – with simultaneously reduced losses and stable temperature control.

 Comparison: Performance increase through compression